SimmsSays/simmssays.github.io/pages/about.md

 ---
 layout: page
 title: About
-subtitle: ""All about me and my first love, tea" #optional sub title to the post
+subtitle: "All about me and my first love, tea #optional sub title to the post
 permalink: /about/
 header_feature_image:  /uploads/log.jpg #replace this for yours
 tags: